 The Java class must implement the writeSQL(), readSQL(), and getSQLTypeName() methods for the named row as defined in the SQLData interface, but can implement additional methods.
-You can use the ClassGenerator utility to create the class; for more information, see "Using the ClassGenerator Utility" on page 4-25.
+You can use the ClassGenerator utility to create the class; for more information, see "The ClassGenerator utility" on page 4-24.

 To link this Java class with the named row, create a customized type mapping using the Connection.setTypeMap() method or the getObject() method.
-For more information about type mapping, see Appendix C.
+For more information about type mapping, see Appendix C, "Mapping data types," on page C-1.